Our Whanganui honeys are crafted so that each honey pot on the shelf is a prize winner as far as fine texture and presentation is concerned…

 You have a wide choice….
 Clover, Wildflower, Wanganui City Gardens, Native Bush, Manuka Honey in various strengths, Raw Honey, Honey Comb and Blue Borage from Molesworth Station in Marlborough that is a real favourite for many of our customers.

 We have new seasons honey available for the first time.
 Wildflower honey from Raetihi, and our new table grade Manuka not 41 but 67 MGO for the same $22/kg.
 We also have new supplies of Bush Honey.

-Michael Brandon and fiancée Melissa continue the Brandon family name after Janice and the late John retired after nearly 40 years in the bees-ness.
+Michael and Melissa Brandon continue the Brandon family name after Janice and the late John retired after nearly 40 years in the bees-ness.
 John passed away peacefully surrounded by family on Tues 2 June 2020.

 Be inspired, by a visit to our Honey Shop on the outer edge of Whanganui City where town meets country, just 6 minutes drive from the middle of town.